tektechnologies/Instructor-Prep/201/class-01.md

 ## Reading Review

 Let students know that they will see `var` used in place of `let` in their readings.
 That is an artifact of the progressing nature of code.
-What was best practice when the book was written has evolved and we will be teaching `let` and `const` because they are more suited to writing clean code.
+What was best practice when the book was written has evolved and we will be teaching `let` and `const`, because they are more suited to writing clean code.

-### Take Break 10 Minute
+### Break - 10 Minute

 # Second Hour

 ## Command Line, VS Code & Linter Setup